cincuranet/blog/_posts/2013-11-20-233431-timer-instance-and-race-condition.md

 category: none
 layout: post
 ---
-I'm spending now a lot of time working with <a href="http://msdn.microsoft.com/en-us/library/system.threading.timer(v=vs.110).aspx">`Timer`</a> object.
+I'm spending now a lot of time working with [`Timer`][1] object.
 It's a class with such a simple surface, but there's still a lot to learn.
 How it works internally, the scheduling, ...
 This time I learned, luckily not the hard way, just by studying, about interesting race condition, I never though about.

 <!-- excerpt -->

 Let's imagine you want to schedule operation every 10 seconds and the execution time does not count into interval.
-You will use the "kicking" trick (I blogged about it little <a href="{{ site.url }}{% post_url 2013-10-23-233425-scheduling-absolute-time-operations-with-timer %}">here</a> and <a href="{{ site.url }}{% post_url 2012-04-05-232782-executing-method-in-intervals-good-and-bad-approaches %}">here</a>):
+You will use the "kicking" trick (I blogged about it little [here][2] and [here][3]):

 <pre class="brush:csharp">
 var timer = default(Timer);